 The programme will deliver three types of knowledge products.
 A first set are directly related to the implementation of project activities and are needed to accompany the capacity development activities undertaken by the programme.
-A second set of knowledge products will target specifically the policy dialogue towards improved local governance and decentralised public sector management.
-A third type of knowledge products, much related to the second group, are those that capture experience from other countries and that will be used as reference documents, training materials and inputs into the policy dialogue.
+A second set of knowledge products is related to the research and horizon-scanning that will be undertaken as part of the activities under output 3 and will also include a set of knowledge products that will target specifically the policy dialogue towards improved local governance and decentralised public sector management.
+A third type of knowledge products, much related to the other groups, are those that capture experience from other countries and that will be used as reference documents, training materials and inputs into the policy dialogue.